 At three stations, sediment cores with a total length of 40 m and a drilling depth of up to 26 m were obtained.
 At two of these stations permafrost soil was found at depths between 7 and 12 m below the seafloor.
 This result had not been expected as it had been surmised according to seismic records, obtained during the TRANSDRIFT V expedition with RV Polarstern in 1998, as well as model calculations that permafrost would be found at significantly greater depths.

-Onboard YAKOV SMIRNITSKIY, comprehensive oceanographic, geochemical and biological measurements were carried out at 48 stations.
+Onboard Yakov Smirnitskiy, comprehensive oceanographic, geochemical and biological measurements were carried out at 48 stations.
 At three stations the diurnal variability of environmental parameters was measured for a time period of more than 30 hours.
-These data will provide a validated basis for modelling of the modern environment in the Laptev Sea.
+These data will provide a validated basis for modeling of the modern environment in the Laptev Sea.

 Click here to read the weekly reports.

 The participants of the expedition: